HaimengBai/431slides/class_24/README.md

 ## Announcements after class:

 6. Please complete the [Activity after Class 24 Google Form](https://goo.gl/forms/lkOXvOUQtvh7BY7y1) by 9 AM Thursday 2017-11-30.
 Thank you.

+7. There were some confusing statements about the ANOVA comparison in Section 43.4 of the Course Notes, having to do with a change in the seed used to create the wcgs.dev sample.
+A new version of that material should be up before 6 PM Tuesday, that should make more sense.

+8. We got through slide 36 today - I will move the remaining slides from Class 24 to Class 25.